-Alternating optimization (AO) is an iterative procedure used to optimize a multivariate function by breaking it down into simpler sub-problems.
+Alternating optimization (AO) is an iterative process for optimizing a multivariate function by breaking it down into simpler sub-problems.
 It involves optimizing over one block of function parameters while keeping the others fixed, and then alternating this process among the parameter blocks.
-AO is particularly useful when the sub-problems are easier to solve than the original joint optimization problem, or when there is a natural partition of the parameters.
+AO is particularly useful when the sub-problems are easier to solve than the original joint optimization problem, or when there is a natural partitioning of the parameters.
+See Bezdek and Hathaway (2002), Hu and Hathaway (2002), and Bezdek and Hathaway (2003) for more details.

-Mathematically, consider a real-valued objective function where and are two blocks of function parameters, namely a partition of the parameters.
-The AO procedure can be described as follows:
+Consider a real-valued objective function where and are two blocks of function parameters, namely a partition of the parameters.
+The AO process can be described as follows:

 Initialization: Start with initial guesses and .